megaknoc/geometry_servival/README.txt

 Control
 -------

-Use left and right arrow keys to move the player.
-Press R to restart the game when the player is dead.
+<Left>/<Right> arrow keys to move the player.
+'A'/'E' to move player 2 (if added to the game)
+'R' to restart the game when all players are dead.
+'I' inverts the colors.
+<Up>/<Down> to cycle through color schemes

+(not yet implemented: '+'/'-' increases/decreases the virtual pixel size.)

 Game organization
 -----------------